-- 1. Demonstrate the skills needed in order to enter the ECE workforce as a Preschool Teacher in a Title 5 Program. - 2.
-Demonstrate their ability to identify the theories and practices of the social, emotional, creative, cognitive and physical development of young children. - 3.
-Compare and contrast the skills necessary in working with and supporting families, diversity and program practices. - 4.
-Demonstrate an awareness of and evaluate important factors in planning in childcare facilities and the ethical issues involved in working with young children.
+- Demonstrate the skills needed in order to enter the ECE workforce as a Preschool Teacher in a Title 5 Program. - Demonstrate their ability to identify the theories and practices of the social, emotional, creative, cognitive and physical development of young children. - 3.
+Compare and contrast the skills necessary in working with and supporting families, diversity and program practices. - Demonstrate an awareness of and evaluate important factors in planning in childcare facilities and the ethical issues involved in working with young children.

-D COURSES UNITS
+REQUIRE D COURSES UNITS

-Principles and Practices of Teaching Young Children 3
+ECE 1A Principles and Practices of Teaching Young Children 3

-Introduction to Curriculum 3
+ECE 1B Introduction to Curriculum 3

-Child Growth and Development 3
+ECE 3 Child Growth and Development 3

-Creative Materials 3
+ECE 7A Creative Materials 3

-Health, Safety, and Nutrition 3
+ECE 10 Health, Safety, and Nutrition 3

-Observation and Assessment
+ECE 11 Observation and Assessment 3

-Principles and Practices of Teaching Young Children

-Preschool Music Activities 3
+ECE 16 Preschool Music Activities 3

-Teaching in a Diverse Society 3
+ECE 27 Teaching in a Diverse Society 3

-Child, Family, Community 3
+ECE 31 Child, Family, Community 3

-Practicum-Field Exp-Preschool 3
+ECE 46 Practicum-Field Exp-Preschool 3

-Teaching in a Diverse Society